Can you freeze cheese?

 If you want to freeze your cheese, here are some tips to ensure it tastes as good as possible when you’re ready to dive in:

-- Cut the cheese into portions you’ll likely want at a time – this means that you’ll simply be able to grab the amount of cheese you want without having to attempt cutting into a frozen slab of cheese or being forced to defrost the whole thing.
+- Cut the cheese into portions you’ll likely want at a time – this means that you’ll simply be able to grab the amount of cheese you want without having to attempt cutting it into a frozen slab of cheese or being forced to defrost the whole thing.
 It’s recommended that you avoid freezing more than 500 grams per portion for block cheeses such as cheddar.

 - You can freeze the cheese in its original packaging or you can choose to wrap it in cheese paper or foil but you should then place this into an airtight bag or container to keep air from reaching the cheese.
 If you’re wrapping sliced cheese, make sure that you separate the slices with parchment paper so you don’t have to worry about having to prise them off of each other later!